Hopak: Hopak music

-In other fields
+References to hopak

-Soviet leader Joseph Stalin once famously forced his eventual successor Nikita Khrushchev (who had been the Communist Party chief in Ukraine) to dance the Hopak.
+Soviet leader Joseph Stalin once famously forced his eventual successor Nikita Khrushchev (who had been the Communist Party chief in Ukraine) to dance the hopak.

-The Hopak was performed as a part of the choreographic suite Friendship of Peoples by dancers in Ukrainian folk costumes during the opening ceremony of the 1980 Summer Olympics.
+The hopak was performed as a part of the choreographic suite Friendship of Peoples by dancers in Ukrainian folk costumes during the opening ceremony of the 1980 Summer Olympics.
 This event took place on the field of the Central Lenin Stadium, with a large section of the tribune under the Olympic Flame Cauldron coloured in Ukrainian folk patterns during the performance.

-In the 2000s, Hopak music was extensively used by Ukrainians Anna Bessonova and Natalia Godunko in their routines of rhythmic gymnastics.
+In the 2000s, hopak music was extensively used by Ukrainians Anna Bessonova and Natalia Godunko in their routines of rhythmic gymnastics.

-In 2015, video game Team Fortress 2 added the hopak as a taunt move titled the Kazotsky Kick.
-Players can make all 9 of the playable characters perform the dance during gameplay.
+In 2015, video game Team Fortress 2 added the Hopak as a taunt move, titled the "Kazotsky Kick" after the related Kozachok dance.
+Players can make all nine classes perform the dance during gameplay, with each class adding unique moves to their own dance sequences.